wochit/wochit-embedded/docs/authentication.md

 </code-group>

-Authenticate via bearer authentication sending the followings:
+Authenticate via bearer authentication sending the following params:
+#### Header:
-**Header**: *Client ID* and *Secret Key* - these are your API keys.
+* *Client ID* and *Secret Key* - these are your API keys.
+  Please refer to our [Developer Tools](https://admin.wochit.com/developers/integration-setup) to obtain your keys.

-Your API keys carry many privileges, so be sure to keep them secure!
+NOTE: Your API keys carry many privileges, be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

-**Data**: *User* object that contains information about the user.
+#### Data
-Note: **user.id** is a unique identifier of your user and **is a required parameter**.
-Email, firstName and lastName are optional for statistics and usage reports.
+* ID - mandatory.
+This is a unique identifier of your platform user.
+* Email, First Name, Last Name - optional (highly recommended).
+These parameters will be used for statistics and usage reports.

+### Response

 <code-group>